rmm5t/jquery-flexselect/README.markdown

 * Describe better what is going on, including the behavior of what is submitted from the form.
 * Add templating support for matched list output.
-* Add highlighting of matches characters in the results.
+* Add highlighting of matched characters in the results.
-* Make a rake task to package up only the relevant files for distribution.

 ## Author